NikolaiGlushkov/SmartSchedule-WPF/README.md

 * `Double-Click` on a tab header — Rename the tab.
 * `Enter` (while renaming) — Save the new tab name.
 * `Escape` or `Ctrl + Z` (while renaming) — Cancel renaming and keep the previous name.

+### Task Grid
+* **Navigation**: Full support for both mouse and keyboard.
+* `IsDone` Checkbox — Completes the task and opens the delete confirmation box.
+You can leave the task in Task Grid, if you want and the task will be highlighted in green.
+* `IsImportant` Checkbox — Highlights high-priority tasks in red.
+* `Shift + Enter` — Creates a new line in Text and Expenses cells.
+* `Enter` — Saves cell changes directly to the JSON file.

 <br>